OSS-Pipeline/rez-tk-core/README.md

-# rez-shotgun-toolkit
+rez-shotgun-toolkit
+===

-Rez build configuration for Shotgun Toolkit.
+Rez build configuration for the Shotgun Toolkit API.